robinsonkwame/bibtex_zotero_citation_style/README.md

 # What is this?

 This is a Zotero citation style that converts citations to bibtex for Google documents.
 It's primary use is for Google Docs+Zotero+Overleaf, where:
-* You have a complete draft in Google Doc, with Zotero refernces inline
+* You have a complete draft in Google Doc, with Zotero references inline
 * You have an Overleaf LaTex template

 # How to Use